aayushmanmk/Zacks-Stocks/README.md

 ---

-A program to get information from zacks written in batch:
+A program to get information from https://www.zacks.com about the 503 stocks and store them into .dat files written in batch:

 ```